Respiratory Diaphragm and Transverse Abdominus.

 This is a rough guide, but from there you can move your awareness around and look for "pulling" sensations that you can then recognize as the fibers of your diaphragm pulling upwards.

 Just because the diaphragm has one name, the "diaphragm" or "the respiratory diaphragm" doesn't mean that it is a single muscle that can't be broken down into parts.
-It may actually be made up of individual fascicles or muscle units, each of which attaches to individual ribs (as well as to the sides of the lumbar spine.)

 One of the ways that I learned to better control my diaphragm is via the kidneys.
 This was after first learning to belly breathe.